 The College is making significant investments in its facilities.
 A new residential building was completed in July 2020 providing 81 en-suite bedrooms for residential students.
-In the 2020/21 academic year a new teaching building is being built which will provide 50 new classrooms offering students a modern environment with up to date facilities.
+In November 2021, a new teaching building will open which will provide 49 new classrooms offering students a modern environment with up-to-date facilities.
 This will increase student recruitment in the coming years, through the range of courses on offer and the higher standard of delivery.